 We provide tools and resources to help young people process their emotions and build resilience in the face of the climate crisis

-Our Resource page is an ever evolving collection of incredible tools, resources and organisations that can help young people look after their mental health and wellbeing.
+Our 'How are you feeling?' and Resource Hub provide a collection of helpful tools, resources and organisations that can help young people look after their mental health and wellbeing.

 We're building community for young people to share their experiences, find solidarity, and build connections with others facing similar challenges